tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_4.md

 I lock eyes with Van.
 "You think I've forgotten?
 Every day, I carry that with me.
 But this...
 This isn't about revenge.
 It's about survival."

-“Yeah, I’m going to ensure our survival by shooting her brains out,” he counters.
+“Yeah, and I’m going to ensure our survival by blowing her brains out,” he counters.

 "You're going to make that little girl watch her aunt get shot?"
 I press, nodding towards the trembling child now clinging to Tuyết's leg, her small face buried in the fabric of Tuyết's trousers.

 “Is that the kind of man you are, Van?”
 What would your daughter think of her father right now?"

 Van's jaw clenches, his gaze shifting between me, Tuyết, and the child.
-“God damn you, Thanh…” he curses me bitterly.
+“God damn you, Thanh…”

 The standoff stretches on, a moment frozen in time, as Van wrestles with the implications of his actions.